hansr/getting-started-solution-template/README.md

 #### Env Schema section

-You can define `env_schema` for your template, they will be used as global enviroment variables.
+You can define `env_schema` as a JSONSchema for the template environment variables accessed through `os.getenv("loglevel")`.
+Defined settings will then be available and validated on Murano solution settings page.

 _Note:_ Only string type is supported.